AxelFl/remoteMeos/README.md

 Requires `sireader`, install with `pip3 install sireader`

 ## Running script
-First start meOS and go to the SportIdent tab
+First start meOS and go to the SportIdent tab.

-Then select TCP in the dropdown menu and press Activate and then at the boton select a port and press Start.
+Then select TCP in the dropdown menu and press Activate and then at the bottom select a port and press Start.

 Run with the python script with